 The tip of the hysteroscope is then gently inserted into the vagina and worked through the cervix to access the uterus.
 This specially crafted tool was made to give professionals a closer look at any abnormalities that may be present in the lining of the uterus.

 The goal of this procedure is typically to properly identify the underlying cause for abnormal vaginal bleeding after a woman has gone through menopause.
 However, it is also commonly used to identify women who are experiencing uterine fibroids, endometrial ablation, polyps, retained placenta, and Mullerian malformations.

 Many women also seek a hysteroscopy procedure when they are experiencing issues with infertility.
-If you have tried to become pregnant for sometime and have not succeeded, it is important to explore every avenue related to both the female and male counterparts.
-If the male checks out as sound, the female may have some sort of obstacle.
+If you have tried to become pregnant for some time and have not succeeded, it is important to explore every avenue related to both the female and male counterparts.
+If the male checks out soundly, the female may have some sort of obstacle.

 A Robotic Hysteroscopy Procedure is a reasonably simple and commonplace one that our team at Dr. Susan Fox’s Center for Women performs on a regular basis.
 It has proven to be incredibly useful in diagnosing patients in the past and determining the best course of action for every individual’s unique needs.